 How to relieve psoriasis itching:

-Doctors can prescribe a coal-tar based shampoo or scalp application for treatment.
+Doctors can offer treatments for an itchy scalp caused by psoriasis.
+Treatments might include a coal-tar based shampoo or scalp application.
 Similarly to eczema, psoriasis can also be treated with topical steroid creams.

 How to treat dandruff